artefactual/atom-docs/user-manual/getting-started/getting-started.rst

 Change password
 ===============

 Users can change their own :term:`passwords <password>`.
-If a user forgets his or her :term:`password`, the system :term:`administrator` must reset it (see :ref:`manage-user-accounts`).
+If a user forgets their :term:`password`, the system :term:`administrator` must reset it (see :ref:`manage-user-accounts`).

 1. Click your :term:`username` in the :term:`header bar`, at the upper